We are destined for disappointment if we expect God to direct us through signs, assurances, and coincidences on a routine basis.

 - Are we at peace with the risks and uncertainties it entails?

-- Does it become more robust over time?
+- Does the message become more detailed and robust over time?

 - Are we sufficiently detached emotionally to evaluate it objectively?